 Even if she survives, she may suffer from a brain disorder or lose her vision.

-Actually, Sister Sasagawa's mother saw her eyes covered with the white membrane.
+Actually, Sr. Sasagawa's mother saw her eyes covered with the white membrane.

 Her mother thought she did not want to see her poor daughter, who had gone through all the trouble, suffering like this any more.